In Bahamas, Officials Assess 'Generational Devastation' From Hurricane Dorian

 Brown says the storm surge was about 20 feet, and Farrington had to resort to breaking in to "several homes to try to seek shelter."
 At one point, Brown says, Farrington put his 5-year-old son on a roof.

-As Farrington was trying to join the boy on the rooftop, Brown says a storm surge "knocked his son on the other side of the house into the murky waters below.
+As Farrington was trying to join the boy on the rooftop, Brown says, a storm surge "knocked his son on the other side of the house into the murky waters below.
 And he's never seen his son since."

 Farrington, Brown says, eventually made it to higher ground to look for his son.
 But after doing so, he discovered he couldn't walk because his leg was broken.
 So he resorted to crawling on the ground.
 He eventually located a church, but he wasn't safe there either.